Chapter 2. Administering Hosts

 7. On the Parameters tab, click Add Parameter to add any parameter variables that you want to pass to job templates at run time.
 This includes all Puppet Class, Ansible playbook parameters and host parameters that you want to associate with the host.
 To use a parameter variable with an Ansible job template, you must add a Host Parameter.

 When you create a Red Hat Enterprise Linux 8 host, you can set system purpose attributes.
 System purpose attributes define what subscriptions to attach automatically on host creation.
 In the Host Parameters area, enter the following parameter names with the corresponding values.
-For the list of values, see Introduction to System Purpose in Performing a standard RHEL 8 installation.
+For the list of values, see Configuring System Purpose using the subscription-manager command-line tool in Automatically installing RHEL 8.

 • syspurpose_role